Assign CPU Resources to Containers and Pods

 kubectl top pod cpu-demo --namespace=cpu-example

-This example output shows that the Pod is using 974 milliCPU, which is just a bit less than the limit of 1 CPU specified in the Pod configuration.
+This example output shows that the Pod is using 974 milliCPU, which is slightly less than the limit of 1 CPU specified in the Pod configuration.

 NAME CPU(cores) MEMORY(bytes) cpu-demo 974m <something>